 3. Recommendation system: Naive Bayes classifier with the help of Collaborative Filtering builds a Recommendation System.
 This system uses data mining and machine learning techniques to filter the information which is not seen before and then predict whether a user would appreciate a given resource or not.

-4. Text classification/ Sentiment Analysis/ Spam Filtering: Due to its better performance with multi-class problems and its independence rule, Naive Bayes algorithm perform better or have a higher success rate in text classification, Therefore, it is used in Sentiment Analysis and Spam filtering.
+4. Text classification/ Sentiment Analysis/ Spam Filtering: Due to its better performance with multi-class problems and its independence rule, the Naive Bayes algorithm performs better or has a higher success rate in text classification; therefore, it is used in Sentiment Analysis and Spam filtering.

 - Easy to implement.